 This is a truth that proud, pompous, know-it-alls like us have a hard time swallowing, but it's true.
-As a good father, God knows that His kids don't always need all the information.
-He tells us only what we need to know.
+As a good father, God knows there's some facts His kids can't handle.
+Little ones like us don't always need all the information.
+God tells us only what we need to know.

-Verse 5, "The angel whom I saw standing on the sea and on the land raised up his hand to heaven..."

-Realize the impressive sight we're seeing...
+Then in verse 5, "The angel whom I saw standing on the sea and on the land raised up his hand to heaven."
+Realize the impressive sight that's unfolding before us.
 This "mighty angel" has a rainbow for a crown...
 He wears a cloud for a robe...
 His face shines like the sun...
 His feet are like dual exhaust flame throwers...

 And He's got an open book in His hand!
 This should be familiar.
-In Revelation 5, the Lion took the deed to the universe.
-Jesus holds the title to all God's Creation.
-Like a lamb, He paid for it with His own blood.
+In Revelation 5 the Lion took the deed to the universe.
+Jesus holds title to all God's Creation.
+Like a lamb He paid for it with His own blood.

 Now He's cracked its seals to take possession.
 The trumpet judgments were the seventh and final seal.